-The Corbrays were an Andal house during the Andal invasion.
+The Corbrays were an Andal house during the coming of the Andals to Westeros.
 Corwyn Corbray conquered the Fingers by defeating Houses Brightstone and Shell, claiming for himself the title of Lord of the Five Fingers.
 When the First Men began to unite against the Andals, King Robar II Royce slew Qyle Corbray, King of the Fingers.
 The Corbrays claim that Ser Jaime Corbray killed Robar in the Battle of the Seven Stars.

-During Robert's Rebellion, Lyn Corbray fought Lord Jon Arryn at the gates of Gulltown, and later joined him at the Battle of the Trident, where he slew Prince Lewyn Martell.
-At the battle, he took Lady Forlorn after his father was injured, and led a charge which broke the Dornishmen.
-His father gave Lady Forlorn to him upon his death, something his older brother Lyonel resented.
+During Robert's Rebellion, Lyn Corbray fought Lord Jon Arryn at the gates of Gulltown, but later supported his liege lord at the Battle of the Trident.
+In that battle, Lyn took Lady Forlorn after his father was injured, and he led a charge which broke the Dornishmen.
+Lyn slew the already-wounded Prince Lewyn Martell of the Kingsguard during the battle.

 A Game of Thrones